opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

     In **Connection Details**, enter a title for the connection and the endpoint URL used to connect to the data source.
 A description of the connection is optional.

     For **Authentication Method**, first select the type of authentication:
-    * **No authentication**—No authentication is used to connect to the data source.
+    * **No authentication**: No authentication is used to connect to the data source.
-    * **Username & Password**—A basic username and password is used to connect to the data source.
+    * **Username & Password**: A basic username and password are used to connect to the data source.
-    * **AWS SigV4**—AWS Signature Version 4 authenticating request is used  to connect.
+    * **AWS SigV4**: An AWS Signature Version 4 authenticating request is used to connect to the data source.
 AWS SigV4 requires an access key ID and a secret access key.
-First specify the **Region**, then enter the **Access Key** and **Secret Key** for authorization.
-For information on available regions for AWS accounts, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+First specify the **Region**, and then enter the **Access Key** and **Secret Key** for authorization.
+For information on available Regions for AWS accounts, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
 For more on SigV4 authentication requests, see [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).

     When you select the authentication method, the applicable fields appear for the selected method.
 Enter the required details.

-    After all of the required fields have the appropriate details entered, the **Test connection** and **Create data source connection** buttons become active.
-You can choose **Test connection** to confirm the connection is valid.
+    After you have entered the appropriate details in all of the required fields, the **Test connection** and **Create data source connection** buttons become active.
+You can choose **Test connection** to confirm that the connection is valid.

 1. Choose **Create data source connection** to save your settings.
 The connection is created.
 The active window returns to the **Data Sources** main page, and the new connection appears in the list of data sources.